bbq-sauce/Web-Dev-projects/README.md

 # Web-Dev-projects
- These are some projects to learn front end web development The projects in this repository are what i learnt from the udemy course https://www.udemy.com/course/uxdevelopment/
+ These are some projects to learn front end web development The projects in this repository are what i did as i followed along to instructors in courses.